-Restriction, suspension and termination of OIS If the platform wants to restrict 3-042 or suspend the OIS in relation to a given business user, it must inform the business user of the reasons for that decision on a durable medium.66 If the platform wants to terminate the OIS in relation to a given business user, it should normally have to give a statement of reasons at least 30 days before the termination takes effect.
-In all cases (restriction, suspension or termination) the business user must be given the opportunity to resort to an internal complaints handling procedure.67
+Restriction, suspension and termination of OIS If the platform wants to restrict or suspend the OIS in relation to a given business user, it must inform the business user of the reasons for that decision on a durable medium.
+66 If the platform wants to terminate the OIS in relation to a given business user, it should normally have

 Ranking of goods or services Platforms should set out in their terms and conditions the main parameters determining ranking and the reasons justifying the weighting of a given parameter relative to another.
 If remuneration influences ranking, the platform must also set this out together with the effects of payment on the ranking.
-In any event, platforms do not need to disclose algorithms.68
+In any event, platforms do not need to disclose algorithms.
+68

-Ancillary goods or services If ancillary services or goods are offered either by 3-044 the platform itself or by a third party (such as financial products), the platform must set out in the terms and conditions a description of the type of products and services and of the extent to which the business user is allowed to offer his own ancillary services/goods through the platform.69
+Ancillary goods or services If ancillary services or goods are offered either by the platform itself or by a third party (such as financial products), the platform must set out in the terms and conditions a description of the type of products and services and of the extent to which the business user is allowed to offer his own ancillary services/goods through the platform.69